What To Do In Palermo Buenos Aires: 17 Best Things

 Learn about Evita in the Evita Peron Museum

-You certainly have heard of Evita Peron, and if you are spending time in Buenos Aires you will definitely want to visit Recoleta Cemetery where her tomb is located.
 The museum is entirely dedicated to the popular wife of President Juan Domingo Perón.
-It’s housed in a beautiful 1920s mansion where you’ll find all sorts of documents, photos and even dresses and accessories that belonged to her.
+It’s housed in a beautiful 1920s mansion where you’ll find all sorts of documents, photos, and even dresses and accessories that belonged to her.

 Check out the Museo Nacional de Arte Decorativo

-This nice museum houses the collection of Chilean aristocrats Matías Errázuriz and Josefina de Alvear in what used to be their actual home.
-There are some very fine pieces you can admire here, including paintings by Manet, Rodin, El Greco.
-The building itself is not to be dismissed, and the period furniture is definitely worth a visit.
+Museo Nacional de Arte Decroativo houses the collection of Chilean aristocrats Matías Errázuriz and Josefina de Alvear in what used to be their actual home.
+You can admire some very fine pieces here, including paintings by Manet, Rodin, and El Greco.

 Eat steak